 The merger, acquisition and divestiture process typically focuses on the transaction deal and negotiations involved.
 The implementation portion is often a second thought or prepared for after the fact.
 However, an implementation that includes a structured plan, defined process and comprehensive communication plan will impact more stakeholders and oftentimes be the measure of a successful deal.
 Planning and preparing for each of these three significant items and the ongoing management requires tools, experience and leadership.

+Need a merger and acquisition process flow chart?
 First, the importance of having a plan for what the organization's world looks like after the merger, acquisition or divestiture will lay the groundwork for the future vision.
 This plan can include a detailed business plan for the impact and expected result of the process and should provide an organizational chart or design.
 An unknown plan inhibits decision-making as leadership and teams are left with questions on scope changes or empowerment changes.

 Secondly, it is essential to define a process that will address the gaps from the current state to the future.
 The structure of this process should include identifying resources and tools that will be utilized to facilitate the changes.
 The formality of the process is independent of the size of the organization and should be based on need or organizational complexity, including geographic span, number of functional areas and internal resources to manage.
 Creating a process that includes timelines, milestones, guidelines, status reporting, sub-group definitions and decision-making structures eliminates an environment flooded with uncertainty.